Data Forest quickstart

 3. Select the finished app and click the [Delete] button.

 You can delete accounts that are no longer in use.
-The following describes how to delete an account.
+To delete an account, follow these steps:

-1. From the NAVER Cloud Platform console, click the Services > Big Data & Analytics > Data Forest > Accounts menus in order.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Big Data & Analytics > Data Forest > Accounts in order.

 2. Select the account you want to delete, and then click the [Delete] button.